 Some versions come with a coated interior, porcelain enamel being a popular choice.
 This protects your drum, improves heat retention, and also makes your smoker easier to clean.

 You should also check what the various handles, grates and hanging rods are made from to ensure that they are the same great quality.

 As drum smokers are based around drums, the most popular sizes are 55-gallon and 30-gallon drums.
-You can, however, also find smaller models, such as the Pit Barrel Junior that uses a 16-gallon drum.
+You can, however, also find smaller models, such as the

 While smaller models provide a smaller capacity, they are easier to move and can make a great choice for tailgating and camping, as well as trips down to the beach or round to a friend’s house.